Fair Housing Laws

 U.S. Federal Law- The Fair Housing Act, 42 U.S.C.
 3601 et seq.

-File a Federal Complaint (English/ Spanish)
+File a Federal Complaint (English/ Spanish)housing law

 California Fair Housing Law